Package Exports

 end

-Transform OpenAPI documents into type-safe LLM function calling applications.
+Transform OpenAPI documents into LLM function calling applications.

-- MCP Integration: Compose function calling schemas from MCP servers
+- 🔄 MCP Integration: Compose function calling schemas from Model Context Protocol servers

 Live Demo: